wp-plugins/wp-user-avatar/readme.txt

 = Can I insert WP User Avatar directly into a post? =

 You can use the shortcode <code>[avatar]</code> in your posts.
+The shortcode will work with any theme, whether it has avatar support or not.
 It will detect the author of the post or you can specify an author by username.
 You can specify a size or alignment, but they are optional.

 `[avatar user="admin" size="medium" align="left"]`